Original Date: 6/11/1992 * Last Revision Effective: 8/4/2020

 - Any or all real property owned, operated, controlled, or maintained by Bellevue College, Community College District VIII, state of Washington.

-- Faculty, staff, or students who commute to the college in the same vehicle in a group number deemed efficient to the objectives of this policy as determined by the vice president of administrative services.
+- Faculty, staff, or students who commute to the college in the same vehicle in a group number determined by the VP AS.

 - Bellevue College or any additional community college hereafter established within Community College District VIII, state of Washington, and collectively, those responsible for its control and operations.